 This well-known vitamin/antioxidant can help in reducing joint inflammation and pain by getting rid of free radicals from the body.
 Additionally, it protects joint connective tissues by promoting collagen production, the main protein found in our bone tissues and joints.

 This group of water-soluble and non-antioxidant vitamins plays important parts in cell metabolism.
 B vitamins can help your joints by facilitating cellular functions like synovial fluid production and the strengthening of the surrounding tissues.

 Synovial Fluid Definition: Found in the synovial joint cavities, this is a fluid with egg white-like consistency reduces friction during movement.

-In another study, researchers tested the effects of combining vitamin B9 and B12.
-They found that the hand osteoarthritis patients who got the combined dose reported significantly better hand grip over the patients who took the placebo or vitamin B9 only.
+In a study, researchers tested the effects of combining vitamin B9 and B12.
+They found that the osteoarthritis patients who got the combined dose reported significantly better hand grip over the patients who took the placebo or vitamin B9 only.

 A study of 72 osteoarthritis patients published in the Journal of Inflammation Research also reported that patients who regularly took vitamin B3 supplements showed improvements in joint mobility and overall symptoms by 29%.

 Finally, vitamin B15 or Pangamic acid can also help with joint pain.
 It can reduce inflammation by diffusing lactic acid build up in the joints.

 3. Vitamin D

 Vitamin D is needed for muscle and bone function.
 It also helps with inflammation.

 A review of studies published in 2016 found that rheumatoid arthritis (RA) patients had notably lower blood vitamin D concentrations than those without the condition.
 The researcher also concluded that RA patients tend to have vitamin D deficiency.